syncfusion-content/javascript-docs/js/api/ejToolbar.md

-Specifies the to show or hide.
+Specifies whether the Toolbar control is need to be show or hide.

 #### Default Value